Programs | English Language Institute

 Regular Seven-Week ESL Program

-• International students are enrolled fulltime in ESL courses
+• International students are enrolled full-time in ESL courses

 • Local students can be enrolled full-time or part-time